The most valuable skill in the world is learning how to become a respected thought leader.

 The most important thing is to be curious and ask questions, because that's how we learn.

-Then recognize your own resistance and work on it methodically.
+Then recognize your own resistance and work through it methodically.

 Overcoming these inner resistances will make you a better and happier thought leader.